Are you really too busy?

-Many people would admit that they are too busy, but others honestly don’t know that their hectic lifestyle is taking a toll on themselves and their family.
+Are you a champion of being busy, brandishing the sword of muti-tasking with great skill, keeping the irons hot in multiple fires?
+It’s easy to do with our task-oriented society!
+Some people admit they are too busy, while others honestly don’t know that their hectic lifestyle is taking a toll on themselves and their family.
 Sadly, some people can be so incredibly busy that they can’t sit down for a while and wonder if things could be different.
 So changes don’t happen.
 And, “Being Too Busy” doesn’t go away.
-In fact, it may get worse!

-Perhaps you have accepted being too busy as a new normal.
+Perhaps you have accepted being too busy as normal or simply being productive.

 You may like to read “How To Stop Being So Busy” first, to get a summary of this state called, “Being Too Busy”. https://seasonsofdevotion.com/how-to-stop-being-so-busy/

 From the first post, How to Stop Being So Busy, “The first step toward getting out of the treadmill of being too busy is to admit that being so busy is not what you really want.
 Evaluate your life and schedule honestly.
 Give yourself grace.”